gem-pasteur/PanACoTA/doc/source/usage.rst

 However, if you want to generate a core or persistent genome of a subset of the genomes used in the pangenome, you can give the list of those genomes in a file with `-l lstinfo` option.

+.. _inputcorepers:

 Input file format
 -----------------

 Your pangenome file must be in the same format as :ref:`described here<panfile>`, and the protein names must follow the format described :ref:`here<protname>`.

+If you want to calculate the core/persistent genome of a subset of genomes, give the list of those genomes.
+Same format as output of :ref:`annotate LSTINFO file<lstinfof>`, but only the first column will be used.

 Output file format
 ------------------

+.. note:: See :ref:`below<docorepers>` for the details on output filenames.

-Your persistent genome file has the same format as the pangenome file.
+Your persistent genome file (``PersGenome_<pangenome>_<tol>[-multi][-mixed].lst`` or specified name) has the same format as the pangenome file.
 The family numbers in the first column correspond to pangenome family numbers.

 .. _docorepers: